 - A publication fee is required to be paid in order to make an article gold open access.
 Bloodwise, as part of the Charity Open Access Fund (COAF), indicate that authors should contact their host institution to access funds for open access.
 Researchers who receive funding from Bloodwise, but who are not based at an institution that receives support from the COAF, may use any unspent grant money to pay for APCs or contact Bloodwise to discuss further.

-- Elsevier's open access publication fees range from $500 - $5,000 USD and are journal specific; please refer to the guide for authors on the journal homepage.
+- Elsevier's open access publication fees range between c$150 and c$5,000 US Dollars and are journal specific; please refer to the guide for authors on the journal homepage.

 - When publishing under either one of these open access options, the corresponding author will be given a choice of two Creative Commons licenses.
 Bloodwise policy states that authors are required to select a Creative Commons Attribution (CC-BY) license.